How to Write an Excellent NP School Personal Statement

 Follow the Five-Paragraph Essay Format

-Drexel University has a video featuring several tips for how to write a personal essay for admissions committees.
-The video recommends applicants organize their personal statements in a five-paragraph essay format and write no more than 500 words.
+Drexel University has a video featuring several tips for writing a personal essay for admissions committees.
+The video recommends applicants organize their statements in a five-paragraph essay format and write no more than 500 words.

 - First paragraph: Make an immediate impact in your introduction